Have your say at Discuss.nzButterfly.info the Butterfly forum for NZ Login Register

 Ovum In English

 Ovum are either laid singularly on the foodplant or dropped when flying above the foodplant.
 Uniform white to pale-green for first 2 days, then become mottled brown in colour.
-Just before hatching the general colouration becomes silvery due to a layer of air between the shell & the larva inside.
+Just before hatching the general colouration becomes silvery due to a layer of air between the shell and the larva inside.
 Barrel-shaped with 15-18 vertical ribs.
 They hatch after approx 6 days.
-Upon hatching, the larva chews around the crown & pushes it up to leave, then most of the shell is eaten by the newly hatched larva for it's first meal.
+Upon hatching, the larva chews around the crown and pushes it up to leave, then most of the shell is eaten by the newly hatched larva for it's first meal.

 Larvae In English

-It is sleek leaf-green with slightly darker stripes down the side, tapers towards the tail & has distinguishing white setae on the main part of the body & longer setae on the rear end.
-It has a bifid head & tail.
+It is sleek leaf-green with slightly darker stripes down the side, tapers towards the tail and has distinguishing white setae on the main part of the body and longer setae on the rear end.
+It has a bifid head and tail.
 They have 5 instars They usually spend their resting time head-down below the notch they are presently eating.
 This can take several days as they are slow eaters.
 They eat through the leaves of Tussock or grass leaving small elongated notches along the margin.
-As they are elongated larvae & almost the same colour as the leaves, they are very well camouflaged.
+As they are elongated larvae and almost the same colour as the leaves, they are very well camouflaged.
 They are very similar to the Forest Ringlet larvae, but unlike the Forest Ringlet, the first instar larvae have a pale-brown head instead of a black head.
 Tussock larvae also have setae which are absent on the Forest Ringlet.
 Before pupating, they spend about 2 days head-down on a leaf with their anal prolegs attached to a silken pad, however they use all their prolegs to hold onto the leaf unlike the Forest Ringlet, which hangs free.
 Grows up to 28mm when fully grown.

 Pupa In English